openssl/openssl/INSTALL.md

     -Dxxx, -Ixxx, -Wp, -lxxx, -Lxxx, -Wl, -rpath, -R, -framework, -static

-These system specific options will be recognised and passed through to the compiler to allow you to define preprocessor symbols, specify additional libraries, library directories or other compiler options.
+These system specific options will be recognized and passed through to the compiler to allow you to define preprocessor symbols, specify additional libraries, library directories or other compiler options.
 It might be worth noting that some compilers generate code specifically for processor the